secretstartups/handbook/content/handbook/hiring/referral-process.md

         1. The referral aligns to the role however there are late stage candidates in process already, inform the referral via email and referrer via DM.
             - If we don't prceed with current candidates in final stages, revisit the referral and progress if appropriate.
             - If the role is filled, ensure the referral is rejected and sent the "Position Filled" email template.
-            - If the referred candidate is aligned to a role but we proceed with another candidate, an option is for the Recruiter to setup a networking call to keep hte candidate in mind for future roles.
+            - If the referred candidate is aligned to a role but we proceed with another candidate, an option is for the Recruiter to setup a networking call to keep the candidate in mind for future roles.
     1. **Progress** - candidate is aligned to the role
         1. Move them to *Qualified*
         1. Send application questions to confirm sponsorship requirements, location, EEOC, etc.